 - "1A, 2 volts, 80 Hz," the technician said and, without asking if he was ready, added a new source of energy to Ike's mind.

-Even at 2 volts the infusion of meaning spread everywhere.
+Even at 2 volts the infusion of significance spread everywhere.
 The sunlight was so warm on his arms and made the room so warm and beautiful.
 How come had he hadn't known that Canada had such comfortable weather even in early spring?
 The sunlight wrapped around the cables that meandered from from his body towards the technician's blue and white equipment, but the wires were strong and sturdy-looking, and he felt safe.
 Definitely more than 50% rubber, he was sure, and imagined a cross-section of the biggest cable.
 It would take a lot more sunlight to damage that wire.
 Meg!
 He looked up at her.
 She was looking straight back at him, face guarded but curious.
 Only once before, when he had used his connections in China to bring in that new piece of tech for the two of them, had he seen her look at him with curiosity.
 To see it again filled him with a new warmth.
 Sun outside, fire inside.
 He kept looking at her and she stared back blankly.
 He had to say something.

 - "Meg," his voice felt wobbly, "how much sunlight would it take to melt this cable?"